 It’s not about you, you know, who you know, it’s about how hard you work.
 And I love that we have the, we’re able to access these mediums and we weren’t able to access these mediums as easily 20 years ago, so really excited.
 I also love that with YouTube content or with podcasting content, you can multipurpose them so easily.

-So I really love that.
+I really love that.
 And the ability on both as well to multistream.
-So technically I find with podcasting, like you’re uploading one episode and you’ll typically push it out to like Google podcasts, Apple podcast, to Spotify.
+Technically, I find with podcasting, like you’re uploading one episode and you’ll typically push it out to like Google podcasts, Apple podcast, to Spotify.
 I keep trying to say Shopify, my brain keeps trying to say Shopify, but I mean Spotify.
-So if I accidentally say Shopify, please don’t yell at me in the comments.
+If I accidentally say Shopify, please don’t yell at me in the comments.

 My brain is doing this, but I know that I want to say Spotify.
 So Spotify.
 You’re able to technically multistream in my view.
 And with YouTube videos, you can also multistream to other platforms as well.
-So the ability to be multiple places from your content is something that you get access to from both of these things.
-So I love the ability to create content.
+The ability to be multiple places from your content is something that you get access to from both of these things.
+I love the ability to create content.

 I’m a content person.
 I’ve been in content for a very long time and the ability to produce content.
 And I love, you know, seeing the accessibility where other people can produce content and share their knowledge as well.

-So let’s have a look at some of the benefits of YouTube.
+Let’s have a look at some of the benefits of YouTube.
 I love YouTube.
 There are lots of benefits to them.
 Let’s talk about them right now.
-So one of the biggest benefits of having a YouTube channel is being able to be found.
+One of the biggest benefits of having a YouTube channel is being able to be found.

-So if you’re watching right now, you’ve either found me from another video or you have found me from searching and I’ve come up for this video.
+If you’re watching right now, you’ve either found me from another video or you have found me from searching and I’ve come up for this video.
 Right?
-So you most likely found me either in Google search or within YouTube search.
+You most likely found me either in Google search or within YouTube search.
 And by the looks of the people in the chat now we don’t know each other.

 We probably don’t know each other.
 You’re not my relative.
 And it’s a way of, YouTube gives you a way of being discovered by people who don’t know you, who, you know, ideally can become your customers, ideally can become your community, who wouldn’t have been able to find you otherwise.

-So YouTube is a search engine, as we know, and it’s also in the whole Google ecosystem.
-So you have the ability to be discovered quite easily in my view, on YouTube, because you’ve got the power of YouTube search.
+YouTube is a search engine, as we know, and it’s also in the whole Google ecosystem.
+You have the ability to be discovered quite easily in my view, on YouTube, because you’ve got the power of YouTube search.

 And I really feel that, you know, if I can do it, if I can build a channel from scratch and get, I think I’m close to 1.5 million views, like that’s a lot of people finding me, a lot of viewers that I’ve generated from that, if I can build that from scratch anyone can.

-So this is a big draw card, you know, so for some people it’s like this pipe dream that, you know, if I create enough content, if I become popular enough, then I can make money.
-So I am luckily, I’m able to be part of the YouTube partner program.
+This is a big draw card, you know, so for some people it’s like this pipe dream that, you know, if I create enough content, if I become popular enough, then I can make money.
+I am luckily, I’m able to be part of the YouTube partner program.
 And I do make a nice amount of money every month from the program.

 And you kind of see how I really am.
 If I was acting, which I don’t and you would know, because I’m, I don’t think I’d be a very good actor because acting is a skill that I do not possess, you would know, so you kind of see me as I am.
 And there’s no hiding on video, right?

 There’s no hiding.
 You can see like the weird stuff that I do.
 I do outside of video.
 The funny stuff I do, I do outside of video and on video as well.
-So this is me as I literally am every day.
-So with YouTube, you have the ability to be on video, which builds connection really quickly.
+This is me as I literally am every day.
+With YouTube, you have the ability to be on video, which builds connection really quickly.

 I’m not saying that podcasting and audio doesn’t, I’m just saying one of the benefits of being on YouTube is that you start building trust really quickly because people see you and they start to think that they know you from your videos.